sgso-free/Linear_Regression_Project_Tutorial/README.md

-# Template for Machine Learning projects
+# From Template for Machine Learning projects
+## Linear Regression Project
+### About Medical Insurance Cost